kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 ![Github Actions To Demonstrate A Bug In A Library](/assets/git/github-actions-unit-test.png) **I created [a repository to demonstrate a possible bug in mockk](https://github.com/kaga/mockk-coverify-example)**

-The reason for running unit test, and subsequently building the project on Github Actions, is that it is an unbiased repeatable in checking if a new change broken other parts of a system.
-Github Actions creates a new environment every time and contains no side effects from previous runs.
+The reason for running unit test, and subsequently building the project via **Github Actions**, is that it creates a new environment every time and contains no side effects from previous runs.
+It is like setting a fresh environment up just to run this workflow and discard immediately.
+This characteristic makes running those workflows repeatable.

+> Tip - It is usually not **Github Actions**, it is usually configuration or the new change that broken the system

-Using the build artifacts from Github Actions makes sure there is always capability to build the project, even when developer is away.
+Using the build artifacts from **Github Actions** makes sure there is always capability in the team to build the project, even when developer is away.

-To put it perspective, I have once tried to build an iOS app that the contractor is no longer left for few years.
-It has no documentation whatsoever and it took me 2 weeks to track down all the dependencies and compile the app.
+As an illustration, I have once tried to build an iOS app that the contractor has left for few years.
+The project has no documentation whatsoever and it took me 2 weeks to track down all the dependencies and able to compile the app again.

-In contrast, I have worked on numerous projects that has Github Actions for linting, testing, building and deploying the application, which I can start writing code and contribute within a day, without fear of breaking or the secrets to sign and deploy the application.
+In contrast, I have worked on numerous projects that has **Github Actions** for linting, testing, building and deploying the application, which allow myself start writing code and contribute within a day, without fear of breaking or the secrets to sign and deploy the application.

+This is a significant time saving would make onboarding new developer much more easier.

 #### Trigger Contract Test Periodically or Manually

-When working with a 3rd party team, sometimes it is useful to run some integration tests to check if the system is functioning as expected.
+When working with another team or contractor, it is useful to run some integration tests to check if the system is implemented as agreed and functioning as expected.

-There was one time a newly OAuth 2.0 server was built and for most of the time it can authenticate user successfully, but for 1 in 5 times it just randomly refuse to work.
+Here is another story time - There was a time an OAuth 2.0 server was newly built.
+It works for most of the time and can authenticate user successfully.

+However, 1 in 5 chance it would just randomly return unable to authentic error.
 The administrator ran the request in Postman and yelled **"It works on for me"**.
+User typed the wrong password was assumed and the issue was dismissed.

-So I created a simple script to test the service every minute for an hour.
+To prove that was not the case, I created a simple script to authenticate against the service every minute for an hour.
 Soon enough, with hundreds of test results generated the pattern was clear and a patch was later applied.

 It would have been very hard, if not impossible, to prove the issue without a CI service available.